 A: They are our closest advisors.
 Neil, Dave and Andy have been though it before.
 They have seen a company go from 10 people to 200 people and everything that it takes to run a company that scales.
 I have seen the brand grow from a few thousand customers to 500,000 customers.

 To see a brand grow like that, provides us an amazing perspective about how we might think about growing Harry's.

-Q: What lessons did you learn at Warby Parker that you
+Q: What lessons did you learn at Warby Parker that you use at Harry's?

 A: To love every customer and try to treat each customer with respect and do anything you can to make them happy.